 When you think about joint pain, you might immediately think of arthritis (swelling of the joints).
 However, arthritis isn't the only cause.
 Low testosterone can also cause joint pain.
-To find out why, your doctor will need to run tests to see if the pain is due to arthritis, low testosterone, or another condition.
+To determine the cause, your doctor will need to conduct tests to rule out arthritis, low testosterone, or other potential conditions.

 This article explains how low testosterone can cause joint pain and what you can do to improve your testosterone levels to keep your joints healthy.